shykes/melvin/README.md

 ## Building AI agents with Dagger

-Dagger's module system allows implement agentic features as modular components that you can integrate into your application, or use individually.
+Dagger's module system allows implementing agentic features as modular components that you can integrate into your application, or use individually.

 Each module has the following features: